pixu1980/dout-dev/tests/2023-12-01-test-post-one.md

 ---
-title: "Test Post One"
+title: 'Test Post One'
-date: "2023-12-01"
+date: '2023-12-01'
-tags: ["javascript", "web"]
+tags: ['javascript', 'web']
-excerpt: "This is the first test post"
+excerpt: 'This is the first test post'
 published: true
 ---

 # Test Post One

 This is the content of the first test post.
-It contains **bold text** and *italic text*.
+It contains **bold text** and _italic text_.

 ## Section